Oboz Sawtooth II Low BDry - Women's Review

 Support

-For a "low cut" shoe, the Sawtooth II comes up higher around the ankles than most other hiking shoes, adding to its support.
-The eyelets for the laces run up high on the upper, so locking down your ankle really works with these shoes.
+For a “low cut” shoe, the Sawtooth II comes up higher around the ankles than most other hiking shoes, adding to its support.
+The eyelets for the laces run up high on the upper, so locking down your ankle works with these shoes.
 And the cut of the shoe cradles the heel well, so we didn't feel like we had to crank on the laces to keep our heels in place.
 Even more, the stiff upper materials reinforce the support of the shoe.
 Few shoes provide a more dialed-in fit.

 Traction

-When scoring for traction, we consider how well the tread handles going up and down loose scree as well as rock slabs.
+When scoring for traction, we consider how well the tread handles traveling up and down loose scree as well as rock slabs.
 Volcanic rubble is the ultimate test for lugs, while wet rocks reveal the strengths or weaknesses of the rubber.
 The Sawtooth II did well on both!

 The Sawtooth also gets high marks for its downhill traction.
 A well-defined heel is useful to dig in with your heels when chugging down slopes.